 For distance learning, the undergraduate program costs US$7,300 per year, while the master’s program costs between US$5,200 and US$15,000 for the entire program.
 Graduate degrees are available through joint programs with the Hellenic Open University and the University of Patras.

-I hope that this article on the best business schools in Cyprus was helpful.
+We hope that this article on the best business schools in Cyprus was helpful.
 Make sure to also check out the Available Business Programs for International Students!